marier-nico/venv-wrapper/README.md

 Though, since emojis are valid UTF-8, feel free to use them in your virtualenv names! 🚀

+# Contributing

+## Getting Started

+Mostly, you should install [pre-commit](https://pre-commit.com/) and run `pre-commit install` to make sure your commits are up to stuff!
+Also, your commits should adhere to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+To do this, you can use a tool like [commitizen](https://github.com/commitizen-tools/commitizen), which will help make sure all commits look good.

+The commit convention was added recently, so most commits are not yet compliant!

 ## Missing Features

 In its current state, this project does not quite match the features of `virtualenvwrapper`.
 The